What is PAT Testing and why do I need it?

 In such cases, you may want to perform a visual check on your cleaner before each use and carry out a full PAT test every 6 months.
 But for the PC, you may want to carry out a PAT test every 2 years for example.

-As a business, you will need to carry out your own risk assessment and to create a testing schedule.
-AGR Electrical will be happy to advise further.
+As a business, you will need to carry out your own risk assessment and to create a schedule for PAT testing.
+Warrington businesses can always contact AGR Electrical and we’ll be happy to advise further.

 Carrying out PAT testing